anima-research/connectome-adapters/src/adapters/zulip_adapter/README.md

 ### Zulip-specific features

-1) Conversation Mapping.
-In the Zulip adapter, conversations are identified using `stream_id/topic_name` for topic conversations in streams and the combination of all users IDs for private conversations (for example, `123_456`).

-2) Topic Migrations.
+1) Topic Migrations.
 Zulip allows moving messages between topics, so the adapter tracks these topic migrations.
 When a message or group of messages is moved to a different topic, the adapter detects this change and emits relevant events.
 It handles three distinct scenarios when messages are moved between topics:
 * Migration to a New Topic.
-When messages are moved to a previously non-existent topic, the adapter sends a `conversation_started` event for the new topic and fetches history for the new topic to establish context.
+When messages are moved to a previously non-existent topic, the adapter sends `conversation_started`, `history_fetched` events for the new topic.
 It also emits `message_deleted` events for all moved messages in the original topic.
 * Migration Between Existing Topics.
 When messages are moved between two topics that both already exist, the adapter emits `message_deleted` events for the moved messages in the source topic and `message_received` events for the moved messages in the destination topic.
-No conversation_started event is needed since both topics are known.
+No additional events are needed since both topics are known.